hepond/hepond/README.md

-# Hi Human 👋
+## Hi Human 👋
 ## Welcome to the Github profile of Abhimanyu Saxena!
 C.S Engineer from SRMIST Chennai.
 Passionate about building applications.
 Optimistic Hive minded person who simps for Science.
 Funniest Person on the planet.

-### Personal Trivia
+## Personal Trivia
 - 🔭 I’m currently working on Space Tourism Website
 - 🌱 I’m currently learning Fullstack Web Development and Artificial Intelligence
 - 👯 I’m looking to collaborate on ANYTHING web related
-- ⚡ Fun fact: You have been stalking my Profile for 2 mins now
+- ⚡ Fun fact: You have been stalking my Profile for atleast 2 mins now

 <!--
 **trippysaxena/trippysaxena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.